[Note - this feature is only available in Pro subscription]

 Getting started with Inventory setup

-The idea is that your Inventory items will be single entry and a single location to keep them up to date, but they can be assigned to many Cost Centres and Types of Work to help speed up estimating.
+The idea is that your Inventory items are stored in a single location, making them easy to keep up to date.
+These items can then be assigned to multiple Cost Centres and Types of Work, helping to streamline and speed up the estimating process.

-Now we have created our main Type of Work, we must create at least 1 Work stage before we can start adding in Cost Centres.
+Now that we have created our main Type of Work, we must create at least one Work Stage before we can start adding Cost Centres.

-These Work stages can be used to group my costing later when I generate a Bill of Quantities or they can be used to breakdown my quotes for a client and to generate Purchase Orders by Work stage.
+These Work Stages can be used to group your costing when generating a Bill of Quantities.
+They can also be used to break down quotes for clients and to generate Purchase Orders by Work Stage.

-Now you’ve created a Work stage, you simply have to create some Cost Centres in the bottom section of the screen.
+Now that you’ve created a Work Stage, you simply need to add Cost Centres in the bottom section of the screen.

-Cost Centres are like a folder, they are a way to categorize your inventory items and the overall layout of your Estimate and Bill of Quantities.
+Cost Centres are like folders—they provide a way to categorise your inventory items and define the overall structure of your Estimate and Bill of Quantities.

-In this example I’m going to add all of the Cost Centres needed for a residential house build.
+In this example, we will add all the Cost Centres required for a residential house build.

 Learn more about Types of Work and Cost Centres